-It can be seen that generally the average duration of exposure has varied between 15 years and 18 years.
+It can be seen that generally the average duration of exposure has varied between 14 years and 18 years and is currently 16.3 years.

 6.1.2 Exposure information from claims notified to date

 We have reviewed the actual exposure information available for claims notified to date.
 This has been conducted by using the exposure dates stored in the claims database at an individual claim level and identifying the number of person-years of exposure in each exposure year.
 We have reviewed the pattern of exposure for each of the disease types separately, although we note that they all tend to follow a similar pattern.